 Accept any and all urostomy bags, supplies, and samples they will give you at the hospital.
 If they do not offer, ask for some before you are released.
 Also, the contact information of your stoma nurse is invaluable when you have a leak or other issue with your IC.

-My hope is that you feel the relief that I did when your procedure is over and you are on the road to recovery.
-Take it day by day as you rebuild your strength.
-It is not an easy surgery but probably not nearly as difficult as you have imagined.
 Finally, be as prepared as you are comfortable with - and then let it go.
-Don’t spend all day worrying about things you have no control over.
-Your end goal is to be cancer-free, and this surgery is an essential part of that goal.
+Don't spend all day worrying about things you have no control over.
+Your end goal is to be cancer-free, and this surgery is essential to that goal.